© 2025 Ideastream Public Media

 The accusations against his wife were an attempt by "hateful" individuals seeking to "obstruct" his agenda.

-On Friday, Cleveland Heights' city council unanimously passed a resolution calling for an outside investigation into Seren and called on Seren to resign.
+On Friday, Cleveland Heights' city council unanimously passed a resolution calling for an outside investigation into Seren and urged Seren to resign.
 Earlier this month, some residents launched a petition to recall the mayor from office, citing the allegations of antisemitism, high staff turnover and the submission of an incomplete 2025 budget, which the petition says lacked required information for city council to review.